stevleibelt/General_Howtos/network/cups.md

 <Location />
     Order allow,deny
     Allow localhost
+    Allow @LOCAL
     #allow for dedicated subnet
-    Allow from 192.168.0.
+    #Allow from 192.168.0.
     #allow all
-    Allow all
+    #Allow all
 </Location>
 #check if the server is listen on the right ip address
 Listen <hostname>:631
+#allow for all in the supnet
+Listen <host ip address>:631
 ```

 # error handling

 Set the `LogLevel` to `Debug` in `/etc/cups/cupsd.conf`.

-## printer is disabled
+## printer is disabled / Unable to send data to printer. / The printer may not exist or is unavailable at this time

 ```
 #check current state